umutxyp/MusicBot/README.md

 - All commands are functionally optimized for discord.js v14.
 - Open music with youtube video link
 - Specify the specific channel in which the command will be used.
+- Added changing embed color code from settings file.
+- The /language command added so that the language system can be adjusted for each server.
+- Added detailed information about the specified command to the help command. (/help info <command>

 ## About Bot